kavishkabartlett-rgb/Technical-Portfolio/16-Bit CPU Circuit/README.md

 - <big>**Address Calculations**</big> - calculate address for load/store/jump and return
 - <big>**I/O**</big> - can print keyboard input to TTY display

-<big>**16 Bit Adder (BitAdder16 & BitAdder1)**</big> - Takes in 16 bit numbers, used in the ALU unit to perform addition calculations that can be used for memory address, offset, multiplcation, etc.
+<big>**BitAdder16 & BitAdder1**</big> - BitAdder16 takes in 16 bit numbers, used in the ALU unit to perform addition calculations that can be used for memory address, offset, multiplcation, etc.

 <big>**Barrel Bit Shifter (LeftShit & RightShift)**</big> - Takes in 16 bit number and can do left or right shift by 0-7 bits in a single operation (all bits move at once) using 3 shift stages